jamesapdx/watchplus/README.md

 # watch-plus
-python recreation of the Linux watch command with advanced features
+Python recreation of the Linux watch command with advanced many features.